Umbrella Insurance for Homeowners: Do You Need Extra Liability Coverage?

 Key coverages unique to umbrella policies:

 • Defamation (libel/slander): A negative online review, a public comment, or a social media post can trigger a defamation lawsuit worth hundreds of thousands of dollars.
-Standard homeowners policies typically exclude this.
-Umbrella policies include it.
+Umbrella insurance may pay for legal fees and damages if someone accuses you of slander (a false spoken statement) or libel (a false written statement).
+A typical homeowners insurance policy doesn't offer this coverage.

 • False arrest or invasion of privacy: If someone claims you wrongfully reported them or violated their privacy, umbrella's broader "personal injury liability" applies.

-It's also worth noting what umbrella does not cover: your own property damage, injuries to household members, and intentional acts.
+It's also worth noting what umbrella does not cover: your own property damage, injuries to household members, intentional acts, and business or professional activities.
 For an in-depth look at what your home policy excludes, see our guide on common home insurance exclusions.

 Compare Home Insurance Plans in Ohio